 - Becca Solnit (Honors), What About India Now?

-Students in History 204 (Fall 2016) should aspire to create a four-part research journal that can help provide insight into the historical research process for other aspiring historians.
+Students in History 204 (Fall 2017) should aspire to create a three-part research journal that can help provide insight into the historical research process for other aspiring historians.
 The best journal entries in the class will be published at the course site and perhaps incorporated into future course syllabi at Dickinson College –or beyond.